javiertury/redsys-easy/README.md

 ## FAQ

+### What is the smallest unit of a currency?

+The smallest unit of a currency, is the smallest integer amount of said currency.
+For euros, it is cents.
+So 1.99 EUR would be 199 of the smallest unit.

 ### Why are amounts denominated in the smallest unit of a currency?

 To avoid floats and precision losses.
 In javascript `0.1 + 0.2 !== 0.3`, but `1 + 2 === 3`.
 Also, this is a convention for payment processors and POS terminals.